dlang/DIPs/DIPs/1NNN-QFS.md

   ```d
   auto opSlice()(enum size_t l, enum size_t u) => slice!(l, u);
   ```
+* Using Design by Introspeciton, if the types have a common type, dynamic indexing is possible and certain overloads with a non-`enum` index can be supplied.
+  Depending on the types, this can even be a `ref` return:
+  For `Tuple!(int, immutable int)`, dynamic indexing can safely return `ref const(int)`;
+  in this case, also `opIndex()` can be defined and return `const(int)[]`, i.e. a slice of objects of the common type.
+  A tuple of this kind is effectively a static array with more details about individual elements.
+  For `Tuple!(ubyte, short)`, a common type is `int`, thus `opIndex` with a run-time index can return `int` by value (albeit not by `ref`), and accordingly a slicing overload cannot be supplied.
+  Index bounds must be checked at run-time.

 Today, even if `Tuple` would recognize the compatibility of its types so that dynamic indexing makes sense, it cannot have `opIndex`, because any `opIndex` shadows the much more important indexing supplied via `alias elements this`.

-Even `SumType` could use `opIndex` to extract the current value if supplied and interal index match (and throw an exception otherwise).
+Even `SumType` could use `opIndex` to extract the current value: If supplied and interal index match returns the value, otherwise throw an exception.

 <!--
 Having `opIndex` with compile-time indexing and slicing available allows for another form of tuple that meaningfully encapsulates its fields,